 This area, just north of Historic Old Town, was once dominated by warehouses and industrial buildings, but is expected to be the next hip neighborhood in Albuquerque and will be a hub for local art, entertainment, food and shopping.
 A warehouse, once home to the Paxton Lumber business, will be converted into the Sawmill Market, a 25,000-square-foot food and market hall.
 There are plans to renovate more of the buildings as well.
 The Sawmill District’s location, next to historic Old Town and the majority of Albuquerque’s museums, make it the perfect place for travelers to jump back and forth between historic and modern elements of the city.
 The district’s newest retailer, Spur Line Supply Co., opened in September 2017 and features clothing, a children’s shop, records, stationary and florals.

-The city recently announced the first international passenger service out of Albuquerque International Sunport in eight years.
-The new carrier, Volaris, will offer new non-stop service between Albuquerque International Sunport and Guadalajara.
-The addition is an effort to make international tourism and trade more convenient out of Albuquerque Sunport.
-Volaris, Mexico’s largest low-cost carrier, is slated to bring international service to the Albuquerque International Sunport beginning Nov.
-17.
+On Nov.
+17, Albuquerque celebrated the first international flight out of Albuquerque International Sunport since 2009.
+The new non-stop service between Albuquerque International Sunport and Guadalajara, offered by Mexico’s largest low-cost carrier, Volaris, is an effort to make international tourism and trade more convenient out of Albuquerque International Sunport.

 Starting June 18, the Mexico-based airline will begin twice-weekly flights with nonstop service to Chihuahua, expanding its reach from the Sunport to two cities.